enix/x509-certificate-exporter/README.md

-# x509 Exporter
+# 🔏 X.509 Exporter

-A prometheus exporter which presents certificate file metrics enabling certificate expiration monitoring.
+A Prometheus exporter for certificates focusing on expiration monitoring, written in Go with cloud deployments in mind.

+Get notified before they expire:
+* PEM encoded files, by path or scanning directories
+* Kubeconfigs with embedded certificates or file references
+* TLS Secrets from a Kubernetes cluster

 The following metrics are available:
 * x509_cert_not_before
 * x509_cert_not_after
 * x509_cert_expired
+* x509_read_errors

 ## Installation

+### Kubernetes

+We recommend you check out our [x509-exporter Helm Chart](https://github.com/enix/helm-charts/tree/master/charts/x509-exporter) to easily deploy monitoring of Kubernetes Secrets and/or Nodes certificates - control plane, workers.
+Most use cases should be covered with Deployment and DaemonSet options.
+ServiceMonitor and PrometheusRule resources are available for prometheus-operator users.

 ### Docker image

-A docker image is available at [enix/x509-exporter](https://hub.docker.com/r/enix/x509-exporter)
+A docker image is available at [enix/x509-exporter](https://hub.docker.com/r/enix/x509-exporter).

 ### From source

-You can build the executable by using :
+You can build the executable by using:

 ```
 go build ./cmd/x509-exporter